today's marketers are still having women's issues.

 What we’d like to know is, why are some brands still finding it hard to target women?
 At a time when women are riding high in traditionally male dominated arenas such as sport, politics and technology, the opportunities to engage with this market are huge.

-And none more so than with brand promotions and competitions.
+And none more so than with brand promotional campaigns and competitions.

 Female consumers need to be engaged by brand campaigns.
 Why?
 Because as we all know, women make 80% of purchasing decisions.
 As Bridget Brennan, author of ‘Why She Buys: The New Strategy for Reaching the World’s Most Powerful Consumers’, says, “if the consumer economy had a sex, it would be female.”